Team-753/2025RobotCode/README.md

 HOW TO RUN CODE:
 First initiate a virtual environment in a recent python version.
-Run the following commands verbatim: pip install robotpy robotpy sync
+Run the following commands verbatim:
+'pip install robotpy' then 'robotpy sync'